elkhadiy/elkhadiy/README.md

 ### Hey 👋 I'm [Yassine](https://elky.fr/)!

-Sorry about the mess 😅, I'm moving back in and cleaning/updating this place 🧹🧼🧴🧽✨!
+Sorry about the mess 😅, I'm moving back in and cleaning up/updating this place 🧹🧼🧴🧽✨!

 <br />